 Pre-installed and certified GLT systems may be used in the qualifying phase and play-offs, subject to UEFA’s approval and the visiting club’s consent.
 The host club remains fully responsible for the operation of the system and bears all the associated costs.

 As of the group stage, pre-installed and certified GLT systems may be used, subject to UEFA's approval.
-If such a system is used, it needs to be used for all matches played by the club in the competition.
+If such a system is used, it may only be used starting from the club's first match of the group stage, or alternatively starting from its first match of the KO-stage.
+From that point on, the system must then be used for all matches played by the club in the competition.
 The host club remains fully responsible for the operation of the system and bears all the associated costs.